MicrosoftDocs/learn/learn-pr/github/automate-devops-github-apps/includes/manage-tokens.md

 ### GitHub Application Installation Tokens

 An installation token allows a GitHub app to make authenticated API requests for the application’s installation in an organization.
 Before creating an installation token, the GitHub app to which the token will be applied needs to be installed in the destination repository.
-Installation tokens are valid for 1 hour, and because they are generated for a specific purpose and expire in a relatively short amount of time, they are secure.
+Installation tokens are valid for one hour, and because they're generated for a specific purpose and expire in a relatively short amount of time, they're secure.

 ### OAuth Access Tokens